pragmatic-stack/frontend-react-challenge/README.md

 ![Drag Racing](public/img/breaking_bad_example.png)

 ## Given
-- An array of periodic element strings that
+- A constant array of periodic element strings that
   - contains strings with 2 chars like `Br`
   - contains strings with 1 char like `B`
 - A component with 2 input fields and basic markup.

 ##  Challenge
-### Extend the logo generator component that it
+Extend the given component to match the following acceptance criteria.

- - handles user input on the 2 input elements
+### 1. Input Handling

+- The two component input fields accept user input.
+- When the user inputs text into an input field, the component should store that value in state.
+- The component should pass the input values to a function for further processing.

+### 2. Identify Periodic Element Occurrences
+- When the function receives a string, it should identify the **first occurrence** of a periodic element.
+- If a periodic element with **two chars** is present in the string, it should take priority over any periodic element with one character.
- - checks each input value for the **first** occurrence of a periodic element string
+- If no two-char periodic element is present in the string, the function should use the first occurrence of a **one-char** periodic element.
+- If no periodic element is found, the string remains as it is.
+- The check for periodic element occurrence should be **case insensitive**.

+### 3. Logo Rendering
- - renders prepared input values in 2 lines (the logo)
+- The component should render the prepared input values in two lines, as the logo.
- - highlights the first found periodic element for each logo line
+- The component should highlight the first found periodic element for each logo line.
+- Appropriate styling to the logo is applied to make it visually appealing.

 The component to extend is located in `src/challenges/BreakingBadGenerator.tsx`.